Model Based Reinforcement Learning with Non-Gaussian Environment Dynamics and its Application to Portfolio Optimization: Introduction

 However, reinforcement learning is still plagued with intricate and difficult issues in the financial world.
-First, unforeseen variables such as international conditions, national policies, and business news events have an impact on financial markets.
-Second, hidden interactions among different agencies can be unpredictably difficult to understand.
-As it is shown from lots of stock marketing analysis, agencies with large capital investment can sometimes cause dramatic price fluctuation, leading to marketing panic and instability among the public.
-Additionally, complex nonlinearity, sometimes even complex chaotic behaviors, as well as unknowns like non-Gaussian noise tend to be present in financial marketing data, which results indistribution shift~\cite{cai2020distributed} of financial time series data over time.
-Complex causal relationships exist between different stocks.
-Stavroglou (2019)~\cite{nf_stavroglou2019hidden} characterizes the interaction of the local spatiotemporal dynamics between the attractors of asset pairs ($M_X$ and $M_Y$) as pattern causality (PC).
-In this study, we empirically examine using the PC technique if there is a meaningful causal relationship between experimental stocks from various marketplaces and whether the magnitude of that relationship affects.
-There are many efforts have been made by academics to address the processes behind the aforementioned issues.
-On one hand, various data denoise methods are utilized to preprocess the financial time series data.
-For example, Bao W, et al. (2017)~\cite{2017A} propose a new model for stock prediction, wavelet transforms for decomposing and eliminating noise of the stock price time series, which helps stacked auto-encoders (SAEs) for extracted high-level deep features and long-short term memory (LSTM) to better forecast the stock price and improve predictive accuracy and profitability performance.
-On the other hand, researchers also create many kinds of indexes to optimize portfolio gain.
-In short, all these make it hard for us to build an reinforcement learning system which directly interacts with complex real marketing environment, which motivates us to investigate model-based RL for algorithmic trading strategy optimization.
+Firstly, unforeseen variables such as international conditions, national policies, and business news events have an impact on financial markets.
+Secondly, hidden interactions among different agencies can be unpredictably difficult to understand.
+As shown from lots of stock marketing analyses, agencies with large capital investments can sometimes cause dramatic price fluctuation, leading to marketing panic and instability among the public.
+Additionally, complex nonlinearity, chaotic behaviors, as well as non-Gaussian noise tend to be present in financial marketing data, which results in a distribution shift~\cite{cai2020distributed} of financial time series data over time.
+Complex causal relationships exist among different stocks.
+Stavroglou (2019)~\cite{nf_stavroglou2019hidden} characterized the interaction of the local spatiotemporal dynamics between the attractors of asset pairs ($M_X$ and $M_Y$) as pattern causality (PC).
+In this study, we empirically examine using the PC technique if there is a meaningful causal relationship between experimental stocks from various marketplaces and whether the magnitude of that relationship affects them.
+Many efforts have been made by academics to address the processes behind the aforementioned issues.
+On one hand, various data denoising methods have been utilized to preprocess the financial time series data.
+For example, Bao W, et al. (2017)~\cite{2017A} proposed a new model for stock prediction, wavelet transforms for decomposing and eliminating the noise of the stock price time series, which helps stacked auto-encoders (SAEs) for extracted high-level deep features and long-short term memory (LSTM) to better forecast the stock price and improve predictive accuracy and profitability performance.
+On the other hand, researchers have also created many kinds of indexes to optimize portfolio gain.
+In short, all of these considerations make it hard to build a reinforcement learning system that directly interacts with a complex real marketing environment, which motivates us to investigate model-based RL for algorithmic trading strategy optimization.